bransfieldjack/django_todo/README.md

 * Fix ALLOWED_HOSTS & Run The Project:

 * Add, jackalack117-django-todo.herokuapp.com to the 'ALLOWED HOSTS' section of the settings.py file in the django project.

+### Environments, automation & security

+* Hooks: between the heroku app and github.
+* Connects the two so Heroku will automatically deploy everytime we push to GitHub.
+* This can be configured in the Heroku dashboard.
+* Go to the heroku app dashboard, select a deployment method.
+* By default, it will be set to heroku git - change it to github.
+* Sign in, select your repo.

+* Automating Deployment Through GitHub:

+* Push to github, automatically deploys from GitHub to heroku.
+* Environment variables - set these on the OS level, read from there instead of the repo.
+* This is useful for security reasons, example secret keys etc.
+*